Public transport in Gdansk

 Where to buy tickets

 Tickets for buses and trams are the same.
-They may be obtained from kiosks, ticket booths (rare), ticket teller machine or from the driver.
+They may be obtained from kiosks, ticket booths (rare), ticket teller machines or from the driver.
 After entering the bus/tram, you need to validate the ticket.
 You only need to do it once.
-It is also possible to buy tickets using Android App (Jakdojade, Mobilet), but it is better to do it before you enter the vehicle.
+It is also possible to buy tickets using the Android App (Jakdojade, Mobilet), but it is better to do it before you enter the vehicle.
 Tickets bought in the Apps don’t need to be validated, and they appear in the App.

 Types of tickets in Gdansk